-Since the alternator supplies the vehicle's electrical needs, when it begins to lose its potential so do the accessories that draw on that electricity.
-Drivers may begin to experience erratic symptoms ranging from dimming or extremely bright headlights and dash lights, to speedometers and tachometers that simply stop working for no reason.
-Other accessories, like heated seats or power windows may experience a slowdown as well.
+Since the alternator supplies your vehicle's electrical needs, when it begins to lose its potential, so do the car's accessories that draw on that electricity.
+Your car may begin to experience erratic symptoms ranging from dimming or extremely bright headlights and dash lights, to speedometers and tachometers that simply stop working for no apparent reason.

-A driver's exact experience is usually dependent on a number of factors.
+Your exact experience is usually dependent on a number of factors.
 The first is how well the alternator is still producing power and also where it is in its death cycle.
-The second is how the car is programmed.
-In most new vehicles auto manufacturers have a sort of preprogrammed priority list for where electricity will be sent just in case an alternator problem arises.
+The second is how your car is programmed.
+In most new vehicles, auto manufacturers have a sort of preprogrammed priority list for where electricity will be sent just in case an alternator problem arises.
 This is usually based on safety considerations.
-For example, the heated seat will switch off, or the radio will quit before the headlights dim and fade away.
-The reasoning behind this is that a driver would need to be able to see in order to safely pull over and stop if the car suddenly quit working -- but they definitely wouldn't care about a heated seat or what's on the radio at that point.
+For example, your car's heated seat will turn off or the radio will quit before the headlights dim and fade away.
+That's because you need to be able to see in order to safely pull over and stop if your car suddenly dies — your radio and heated seats working simply become secondary at that point.